 Not In Your Guidebook: Earthship Lands Besides Lubaantun Maya Site in Southern Belize

-Last weekend, on the very last day of the weekend long Belize Chocolate Festival, we took a shuttle bus down the mile long path to the Lubaantun Maya Site in the Toledo District of Belize.
+Last weekend, on the very last day of the weekend long Belize Chocolate Festival, we took a shuttle bus down the mile long path to the Lubaantun Maya Site in the Toledo District of Belize, the southern most district in Belize.
 Huge trees and greenery was pretty much all we were seeing until just before the ruins – this sign.

 Ummm.
 Earthship Belize.
 And the view of an odd adobe-like structure behind some brush.
 What the heck is that?
 There is a sign…it must be open to the public.
 Maybe.
 Surely there could not be attack dogs.
 There is a sign!